lrvick/hyve/README.md

 hyve.feeds.flickr.api_key = 'your_api_key',
 ```

-To utilize bitly url un-shortening you must supply a login and api_key:
+To utilize bitly url un-shortening you must supply a username and API key:

 ```javascript
 hyve.feeds.bitly.login = 'your_username'